parmentelat/nbhosting/fedora/installation.md

 There are a few settings available for a course; as of this writing:

 * docker image name to use; the default is the coursename, so `flotpython` looks for image `flotpython`; however you could also create flotpython-session1 that uses image `flotpython`

+* list of hashes for students that are considered *staff*; thoses hashes will be ignored when building usage statistics.

 * list of static dirs; the default here is `media` and `data` which are the conventions hard-wired in the previous notebook hosting system; when trying to deploy 'Data Science Handbook' it appeared that this should be configurable